-- 1. For all class requirements and procedures, refer to the Oregon 4-H Dog Obedience, Showmanship and Contest Guide (4-H 1202) as well as any amendments or updates adopted by the Oregon State 4-H Dog Advisory Committee. - 2.
-Any dogs being exhibited at fair are required to be currently vaccinated against rabies and DHP. - 3.
-A copy of the current Rabies Vaccination Certificate must be included in the member's 4-H Record Book when it is submitted in July with Fair Entries. - 4.
-If a dog has a visible skin or physical problem, a certificate from a veterinarian is required indicating that the condition is neither contagious nor will fair competition harm the dog. - 5.
-Females in season will be shown at the end of the day and must remain in the area specified by the superintendent during the day. - 6.
-All dogs must be "on lead" while on the fairgrounds. - 7.
-Dogs must wear a properly fitted collar; spiked and pronged collars are not allowed on the fairgrounds. - 8.
-While not exhibiting, it is strongly recommended that dogs have access to a crate in which to rest. - 9.
-Aggressive dogs will not be tolerated and will be excused from the show and the vicinity. - 10.
+DOG 1.
+For all class requirements and procedures, refer to the Oregon 4-H Dog Obedience, Showmanship and Contest Guide (4-H 1202) as well as any amendments or updates adopted by the Oregon State 4-H Dog Advisory Committee.
+2. Any dogs being exhibited at fair are required to be currently vaccinated against rabies, DH or DHP and Parvovirus.
+3. A copy of the current Rabies Vaccination Certificate must be included in the member's 4-H Record Book when it is submitted in July with Fair Entries.
+4. If a dog has a visible skin or physical problem, a certificate from a veterinarian is required indicating that the condition is neither contagious nor will fair competition harm the dog.
+5. Females in season will be shown at the end of the day and must remain in the area specified by the superintendent during the day.
+6. All dogs must be "on lead" while on the fairgrounds.
+7. Dogs must wear a properly fitted collar; spiked and pronged collars are not allowed on the fairgrounds.
+8. While not exhibiting, it is strongly recommended that dogs have access to a crate in which to rest.
+Aggressive dogs will not be tolerated and will be excused from the show and the vicinity.
 The Oregon 4-H Dress Code of neat and clean is encouraged; closed toed shoes are expected.

-- 11. Drilling while on the fairgrounds is not allowed. - 12.
-The 4-H Dog Show Ring Dress Code will be published in the County Fair edition of the 4-H Update and will be strictly enforced. - 13.
-Members may only exhibit one dog in each class. - 14.
-Some classes will be held prior to the County Fair. - 15.
-Dogs used in Showmanship must also exhibit in a performance class.
+11. Drilling and correction while on the fairgrounds is not allowed.
+12. The 4-H Dog Show Ring Dress Code will be published in the County Fair edition of the 4-H Update and will be strictly enforced.
+13. Members may only exhibit one dog in each class.
+The same dog may not be entered in more than one obedience class.
+14. Some classes will be held prior to the public County Fair.